 When plots become vacant they will be allocated to customers who are currently on the appropriate waiting list and a site plan and application form will be sent out to you in the post.

 Customers are then requested to visit the plot and complete and return their application to the team.

 Two tenancy agreements will then be sent to the customer.
 One for the customer to keep and the second one to be signed and returned to the Allotment Team.
 A key for the site will then be available on payment of a deposit, which is £5 for Perth Street and £20 for all other sites.
-No rental is required at this time as an appropriate bill will be sent out 2-3 weeks from signing the tenancy agreement.
+No rental is required at this time as an appropriate bill will be sent out two -three weeks from signing the tenancy agreement.
 Annual bills are sent out in April.